 Our flexibility and imagination as artists, however, means that we can cut against the grain too.
 Szreder notes that the black cat is also a symbol of the wildcat strikes 'adopted by anarchist trade unions and collectives to underline their untamed yet ferocious character'.
-By dedicating some of our artistic 'wildcat' energy to long-term organising (instead of endless projects in which politics are written in sand and washed away by successive tides of countervailing activity), we can counteract this state of transience and atomisation.
+66 By dedicating some of our artistic 'wildcat' energy to long-term organising (instead of endless projects in which politics are written in sand and washed away by successive tides of countervailing activity), we can counteract this state of transience and atomisation.
 As Szreder continues: 'By acting upon their own interdependence, [artists and artworkers] turn atomised and fruitless networking [...] into a weapon.
 Just as they are able to proceed, gradually, from independence to interdependence, they might be able to turn mere socialising into a cradle of socialism'.
+67

-67 structures through which we as artists can foment and sustain the 'good trouble' needed ultimately to overturn our current conditions.
+Artists' unions are a crucial part of this long-term organising.
+As they gain members and gather strength, they can become permanent yet flexible structures through which we as artists can foment and sustain the 'good trouble' needed ultimately to overturn our current conditions.
 They are a space of solidarity, which can collectivise both the joy and the pain of living and working as artists.
 Through this collectivity, we can build the power to wrest back control from the hypercapitalist and repressive interests that dictate the terms of our lives.